-1000 - Instruction 120 - Regular Non-Certified Salaries 16 - Other activitie

-16 - Other activities necessary to maintain LEA operations and services and employ existing LEA staff.
+1000 - Instruction 120 - Regular Non-Certified Salaries 16 - Other activities necessary to maintain LEA operations and services

 Please describe the expenditures within the account and how they will address a COVID-19 need

 Para incentive pay (\$900): will be give to the 22 paras as premium pay.
 This will enable the district to retain our highly qualified staff members.
 Highly qualified staff members will enable students to receive the necessary instruction to overcome learning loss sustained due to the pandemic to be paid in the Spring of 2023 and the Spring of 2024.